Calorie Secrets ads help keep the site free. Learn more

 40-80 calories (depending on fruit type)

 Dried fruits are a great way to satisfy a sweet tooth and gain nutrients in the process.
 Dried fruits contain all the same vitamins and minerals as fresh versions but in a more concentrated form.
 This means they taste sweeter to help curb cravings.
-However, it is important to remember that they are a fairly concentrated source of calories, so it is essential to control portion sizes.
+However, it is important to remember that they are a fairly concentrated source of calories, so it is online casinos essential to control portion sizes.
 Buy small packets such as boxes of raisins for a portable, portion controlled, sweet treat.
 Make sure you choose natural varieties and avoid those packaged in oil or with added sugar as this will add to the calorie count.

 5. Dark chocolate